guinetn/basecamp/assets/books/web/networks/router.md

 ## ROUTER: IPV4 addressing

+Allow you to share a single IP address among multiple network devices

 A router is hardware—a small piece of computer/network-related equipment that connects you to the Internet.
 A gateway is often associated with a router.
-A router can be connected to two or more networks at a time, but for home networks, that’s generally not the case
+A router can be connected to two or more networks at a time, but for home networks, that’s generally not the case Ethernet switch creates networks and the router allows for connections between networks.

 Host A ----> Router ----> Router ----> Host B